Liquor Liability Insurance: Costs and Coverage

-Liquor liability insurance covers businesses that sell and serve alcohol.
-The cost for liquor liability insurance can range from $270 to $2,000 annually.
-Liquor liability insurance handles claims arising out of the actions of an intoxicated patron.
-Whether the claim is for damage or injury, the business can be held legally liable for its role in providing alcohol to an intoxicated customer.
+Liquor liability insurance provides liability protection for businesses that sell and serve alcohol and handles claims arising out of the actions of an intoxicated patron.
+Whether the claim is for damage or injury, the business can be legally liable for providing alcohol to the intoxicated customer.
+The cost of liquor liability can range from $200 to $2,250 annually for a small bar.

 Who Needs Liquor Liability Insurance